kranzky/insoluble/folly.md

 Trusty whirrs in a pleased manner, although Arrow seems less enthusiastic.
 The grinding of gears pays no mind to their approaching footsteps.
 Lloyd breathes in, bracing himself for the loyal group's entrance, as the temperature shifts ever so slightly inward.

 "That's what slipped, departing must happen soon," Lloyd said, his voice tense as he continued to lead the group through the shadowy laboratory.
-Exposition;10:SHADOWS LABORATORY SENSE PREVIOUSLY UNFAMILIAR ECHOES.
-The unfamiliar echoes and shadows in the laboratory seemed to have a different sense to them than what they had previously encountered.
-Exposition;6:WALLS BLOOD-RED SEEPING DIM.
-The dim, blood-red light seeped through the walls, casting a menacing aura.
-Dialogue;9:WEDGE GROWING NEED FIND.
-"We need to find Wedge, and fast," Arrow said, her voice growing worried.
-Exposition;9:CONTINUED SEARCH DETERMINATION UNEASY.
-Uneasy but determined, they continued their search for any sign of the enigmatic surgeon.

 "Listen, sunlight completes the circle," said Lloyd.
 "It's so life-like, as if he's living and breathing with gusto," he continued, wanting to share his awe with the group.